sevmorris/prep-zoom-files-for-edit/README.md

   • Create a Logic project with the same title as project folder<br>
   • Import wavs into Logic<br>
     (Files from more than one source will need to be synced manually in Logic)<br>
-  • Create a subdir in project folder named "exports"<br>
+  • Create a subfolder in the project folder named "exports"<br>
-  • Export files from Logic to "exports" folder<br>
+  • Export files from Logic into the "exports" folder<br>

 </details>